 - cytopathology, including but not limited to, female genital tract, respiratory tract, gastro-intestinal and genitourinary tracts, body fluids, evaluation of specimens from washes and brushes of all body sites, and evaluation of specimens from fine needle aspiration biopsies of all body sites;

-- cytopreparatory techniques, including but not limited to, preparation, staining and processing of body samples; and
+- cytopreparatory techniques, including but not limited to, preparation, staining and processing of specimens derived from the human body; and

-- microscopic evaluation and interpretation of cytopathology of the sample types and body systems identified in paragraph (4) of this subdivision;
+- microscopic evaluation and interpretation of cytopathology of the specimen types and body systems identified in paragraph (4) of this subdivision;

 - human genetics;